-6.10 Attachment 5 - Methodology
+6.9 Attachment 5 - Methodology

-The tenderers presents a methodology based on the Terms of reference (p.29), specifying how they propose to reach the Objective of the consultancy, p.33 and produce the expected deliverables described in Performance modalities and deliverables (p.45), within the timeframe set in Implementation period (Art.
-147) (p.24) and following the Technical requirements and applicable standards (p.38).

-§338 As part of the methodology, the tenderer will present:

-- 1° A work plan, defining the timing of the different steps and phases set in 4.12 Performance modalities (Art.
-146 and seq.), p.24 and 5.6 Performance modalities and deliverables, p.45. - 2° A description of how the key personnel will be involved in the consultancy, what will be each team member responsibility and how they will interact together.
-In case international staff is involved, or in case staff based in the West Bank is planned to collaborate on Gaza schools or vice versa, an explanation if missions are planned or not and if yes, how many and at what stage they would take place. - 3° A description of which equipment, tools and tests will be carried out, if this equipment is in possession of the consultants or if it will be rented or leased, and who will be using it, how and for which purpose. - 4° Lessons learned in execution of similar services in buildings and how these would be considered in this assignment.
+- ^{§6} The tenderers presents a methodology based on the Terms of reference (p.35), specifying how they propose to reach the Objective of the consultancy, p.39 and produce the expected deliverables described in Performance modalities and deliverables (p.50), within the timeframe set in Implementation period (Art.
+147) (p.31) and following the Technical requirements and applicable standards (p.42). - §7 As part of the methodology, the tenderer will present: - 1° A work plan, defining the timing of the different steps and phases set in 4.13 Performance modalities (Art.
+146 and seq.), p.31 and 5.6 Performance modalities and deliverables, p.50. - 2° A description of how the key personnel will be involved in the consultancy, what will be each team member responsibility and how they will interact together.
+In case international staff is involved, an explanation if missions are planned or not and if yes, how many and at what stage they would take place. - 3° A description of which equipment, tools and tests will be carried out, if this equipment is in possession of the consultants or if it will be rented or leased, and who will be using it, how and for which purpose. - 4° Lessons learned in execution of similar services in buildings and how these would be considered in this assignment.